How to Reset Genie Garage Door Opener After Power Outage

 When your garage door opener is powered by electricity, it’s essential to know how to reset genie garage door opener after power outage.
 This will ensure that you can enter and exit your home safely in an emergency or natural disaster.
 The process for doing so varies based on what type of genie model you have installed in your garage.

 You’ll need to refer to your Genie Garage Door Opener Troubleshooting Guide for specific instructions, including wired and wireless models.
 When the power goes out, turning off your Genie garage door opener is not always enough.
 If you haven’t had to do it before, this article has some instructions for resetting your genie after a power outage.
-Read on this blog post if you still didn’t do it!
+Read this blog post if you still didn’t do it!

 Jennifer Branett